Rita Ora Flaunts Her Assets In A Sparkling Sheer Minidress While On Tour

 The singer completed her outfit with a pair of comfy black ankle boots that allowed her to move freely on stage.
 She accessorized with statement chain earrings that mirrored the chain details on her dress.

-Needless to say, the crow was entranced with her performance, judging from the torrent of flattering comments garnered by her latest Instagram post.
+Needless to say, the crowd was entranced with her performance, judging from the torrent of flattering comments garnered by her latest Instagram post.

 “Your show in Tokyo was amazing!!!
 I really love your voice and music [heart emoji].
 I hope you have a good time in Japan!
 Can’t wait to see your next show!!!!” wrote one very excited Instagram fan.